-As of December 31, 2022, cash and cash equivalents consist of cash held in sweep accounts, checking accounts, money market funds, and commercial paper.
+As of December 31, 2022 and 2023, cash and cash equivalents consist of cash held in sweep accounts, checking accounts, restricted cash, money market funds, U.S. treasury and agency securities, and commercial paper.
+As of December 31, 2022, there was no restricted cash.
+As of December 31, 2023, the Company's restricted cash balance was not material and is primarily associated with collateral for the Company's credit card.